RobinHankin/rot70/README.md

 (6,6).
 If this row is chosen no other row with "2" in it may be
 chosen: there is only one 2x2 tile.

-If using prog.R, the last row show that the 24x24 tile spans square A and square B in the position corresponding to the last line of data.txt
+If using `prog.R`, the last row show that the 24x24 tile spans square A and square B in the position corresponding to the last line of data.txt

-If using prog_fixed_24.R, the last row shows that the 24x24 tile has only one place to go.
+If using `prog_fiaxed_24.R`, the last row shows that the 24x24 tile has only one place to go.
 So DLX *must* pick this row, to satisfy the requirement that '24' appears in the choice of rows.

 Consider the case where each of the tiles may be placed anywhere.
 If there is a tiling of the 70x70 square, then from a single tiling there are 4900 translated tilings.
-But prog_fixed_24.R ties down the placing of the 24x24 tile so reduces the search space by a factor of 4900.
-If there is no tiling, DLX with prog_fixed_24.R should determine this fact 4900 times faster than prog.R.
+But `prog_fixed_24.R` ties down the placing of the 24x24 tile so reduces the search space by a factor of 4900.
+If there is no tiling, DLX with `prog_fixed_24.R` should determine this fact 4900 times faster than prog.R.
 Note that I have fixed the position of the largest tile.
 This is the most efficacious one to fix because it limits the choices for the other tiles by the maximum amount.

 ## Compound tiles

 Ross points out that we can exploit the special properties of the 1x1 tile, being the smallest.
-We know that it must look like `tiled_squares_klein.svg` (or its mirror image, I guess).
+We know that it must look a bit like the diagram in `compound_tile.svg` (or its mirror image, I guess).
+The salient feature is that the four boundary lines of the 1x1 tile may be produced, either clockwise or anticlockwise.

+So WLOG we can work with a compound tile as in the diagram (but with unknown larger square tile).
 In the diagram I have drawn the larger tile as 3x3 but it could be any size larger than one.

-So WLOG there is a compond tile as in the diagram (but with unknown larger square tile).
-The advantage of doing it this way is that the location marked with the red "X" is difficult to fill and it must be one of 22 tiles with lower right corner at the X.  The heuristic used by Knuth in DLX will identify this difficulty and use it to prune the search tree quickly.
+The advantage of doing it this way is that the location marked with the red "X" is difficult to fill.
+The only way to fill it is to take one of the 22 remaining tiles, and place the tile with its lower right corner at the X.  The heuristic used by Knuth in DLX will identify this difficulty and use it to prune the search tree quickly.

-This device also ensures that there is one fewer tile to place.
+The device of considering a compound tile also ensures that there is one fewer tile to place.
 In addition, we have eliminated mirror images and also rotational redundancy, which should lead to faster finishing whether or not an exact cover exists.

 This is a massive saving compared with the previous versions because, even after you have placed the 24x24 tile there are zillions of